dylanaraps/crayon/Readme.md

 \ . synIDattr(synIDtrans(synID(line("."),col("."),1)),"name") . ">"<CR>
 ```

+You can also use the command :hi or :highlight to see all of the highlight groups and their current values.

 The autocommands must be added before the colorscheme line in your vimrc otherwise they won't work.
 Here's an example.

 ```VimL